 This workshop covers the technical aspects of working with HDSLR cameras such as menu settings, image monitoring, still and cine lens options, filters, exposure control, cine-style accessories, camera support, data management and workflow.
 Visual aesthetics are discussed with regard to composition, depth-of-field, shot design, camera movement, and lighting.

 Students shoot short projects and exercises to become familiar with the equipment and practice the art of developing a visual narrative.
-It is recommended that students take Digital Cinematography or a level 2 photography class prior to this course.
+It is recommended that students take Digital Cinematography or an intermediate photography class prior to this course.